The Day the Balloon Went Up: Plot

 The platoon are parading out in the yard.
-Mainwaring is appalled by the lack of attention taken in their appearance: Jones is standing with his legs apart, Walker has his pockets stuffed with sugar and sultanas and Godfrey is wearing his cap like George Formby, a slipper and carrying a walking stick.
-Mainwaring mentions that he received a message from his CO the other day: he came through and didn't receive a single salute, and Jones had his hands plunged into his trouser pockets.
-Jones admits that it was because he forgot his braces, and didn't want to cause any embarrassment.
+Mainwaring is appalled by the lack of attention taken in their appearance: Jones is standing with his legs apart, Walker has his pockets stuffed with sugar and sultanas and Godfrey is wearing his cap "like George Formby", a slipper and carrying a walking stick.
+Mainwaring mentions that he received a message from his Commanding Officer the other day: he came through and did not receive a single salute, and Jones had his hands plunged into his trouser pockets.
+Jones admits that it was because he forgot his braces and did not want to cause any embarrassment.

 Mainwaring decides to dedicate the rest of the parade to practising saluting.
-However, the Vicar disrupts the practice, and informs Mainwaring of some illicit graffiti on the back of his spare harmonium.
+However, the Vicar disrupts the practice and informs Mainwaring of some illicit graffiti on the back of his spare harmonium.
 Mainwaring's men sleep in the tower room when on fire watch, so they are the prime suspects.
 Mainwaring instantly denies this, so he and Wilson decide to go up to the tower room to see for themselves.
 When Mainwaring and the Vicar reach the top, Mainwaring decides to bring up Jones' section to compare the handwriting.
 An exhausted Wilson has only just reached the top before he is asked to go down again and bring up Jones' section.

 Leaving Wilson at the bottom of the stairs, each man writes the same word next to the graffiti, much to the Vicar's annoyance.
-Suddenly, Jones notices something: the Verger passes the window – hanging on the cable of a barrage balloon.
+Suddenly, Jones notices something: the Verger passes the window hanging on the cable of a barrage balloon.
 They all rush downstairs, just as Wilson reaches the top.
 Before they can pull it down, they notice that its rope is caught around the church tower, so Mainwaring tells Wilson (who has just come down again) to run up to the top and get it free.
 Since Wilson is too tired, they simply pull it free and manage to get the Verger and the balloon down safely, but they are left hanging onto the ropes for dear life.
 ARP Warden Hodges arrives and tries to take charge of the situation.
-He and Mainwaring phone the RAF, but they won't be available until nightfall, leaving the platoon with a dilemma.
+He and Mainwaring phone the RAF, but they will not be available until nightfall, leaving the platoon with a dilemma.